 In other words, there is a very good chance that you have a court case on your hands if you were let go due to a sickness, or due to the fact that you took a break from work to address your own health.
 These laws are complex and require explanation and guidance from an experienced lawyer who can protect your rights.

 Posternock Apell, PC fights for clients in Moorestown, Maple Shade and the surrounding communities who have been discriminated against in the workplace.
-Contact us today for a consultation about your case.
+Contact us today for a phone conference about your case.